jordandhaenens/DeliverySystem/README.md

     The WebService API will be the gateway to the SQL database.
 It could have one, two, or three interfaces to controll specific requests to the DB.
-In my diagram I have listed three interfaces to create an additional layer of abstraction and separation of duties, however, you could just as easily have all of these methods live in a controller on the API.
+In my diagram I have listed three interfaces to create an additional layer of abstraction and separation of duties, however, you could just as easily have all of these methods live in a single controller on the API.

     Trucks post their status to the DB at the end of each stop and then request their NextStop until the NextStopID no longer matches their CurrentStopID and is not null.
 The desktop